ziirish/burp-ui/docs/buiagent.rst

     version = 1
     # agent password
     password = password
+    # time to wait at startup
+    # the burp server must be started before your agent
+    init_wait = 15

 Each option is commented, but here is a more detailed documentation: